 Welcome back to the adventure=)

-Half the fun of Choose Your Own Adventure stories is the chance to reread the stories to figure out where the difference choices lead.
-I used to read the books with my fingers stuck in the pages just so I could go back to each choice and I’ve been told I’m not the only one who did this=) So here’s a second chance to find out where The Quest for Pannadon’s World of Wonders can take you.
+Half the fun of these Adventure stories is the chance to reread the stories to figure out where the difference choices lead.
+So here’s a second chance to find out where The Quest for Pannadon’s World of Wonders can take you.

 I hope you enjoy=)